-You can accept downsizer contributions (there is no maximum age limit) as long as you have their TFN, but you generally can't accept other non-mandated contributions.
+You can accept downsizer contributions (there is no maximum age limit) if you have their TFN, but you generally can't accept other non-mandated contributions.

 Super co-contributions and employer contributions that relate to a valid contribution period for the member can be accepted at any time.